PyLops/pylops/README.md

 #### From Github

-You can also directly install from the master node (although this is not reccomended)
+You can also directly install from the main repository (although this is not reccomended)

 ```
 pip install git+https://git@github.com/PyLops/pylops.git@master